Driving improved service delivery through early detection and novel CRM interventions

 Learn and connect

-Ideal for healthcare professionals across primary, secondary, and community care, this engaging face to face conference will equip you with the tools to deliver more integrated and efficient care, with a better understanding of the connected nature of CRM conditions.
-This includes but is not limited to:
+The event was ideal for healthcare professionals across primary, secondary, and community care.
+This engaging face to face conference equipped the attendees with the tools to deliver more integrated and efficient care, with a better understanding of the connected nature of CRM conditions.
+We were joined by the likes of:

 - Diabetes Specialists, Nurses and Consultants